Turndown Ratio in Condensing Water Tube vs. Fire Tube Boilers (Part 1 of 2)

 fast car

-Like a car that either does 100 miles an hour (MPH) or 0 MPH.
-It was fine if you just kept running wide open.
 The next evolution was the Lo/Hi-Lo or 2 Stage Fired Boilers.
 Everyone rallied around this as being the better way to go because sometimes the “Speed Limit” was only 50 MPH and with an on-off boiler all you could do was go 100 MPH then brake for long periods.
 Now we had a choice of 100 MPH or 50 MPH.
 The next generation of boilers included three and four stage boilers.
 Today most condensing boilers are fully modulating.
-They operate to match the load from the maximum fire down to minimum fire.
+They operate to match the load from maximum fire down to minimum fire.
+This minimum fire amount varies from manufacturer to manufacturer.

-Once at minimum fire, the boiler will cycle on and off.
-When a boiler cycles off, there is a post purge cycle.
+Once at minimum fire the boiler will cycle on and off.
+When a boiler cycles off, there is a post-purge cycle.
 The fan blows the cold air to purge any leftover gas.
 While doing this, the flue pipe and some of the metal in the boiler cools.
 When the boiler cycles back on, the fan runs in a pre-purge cycle doing the same cooling.
-Now the boiler fires and must use energy to re-heat all the metal up to temperature.
+Now the boiler fires and must use energy to reheat all the metal up to temperature.
 The lower the minimum firing rate, the less cycling occurs, the less wear and tear on the boiler, and the higher the potential efficiency.

-The turndown of a hydronic boiler is the ability of the boiler to operate at a reduced load minimizing cycling on and off.
+The turndown of a hydronic boiler is the ability of the boiler to operate at a reduced load without or cycling on and off.
 As an example, a boiler is rated 6,000,000 BTUH and can operate at a minimum load of 1,200,000 BTUH.
 We would say the boiler has a 5:1 turndown ratio since 6,000,000/1,200,000 = 5.
 If the same boiler can operate at 400,000 BTUH on the low end, without cycling, it would have a 15:1 turndown ratio.

 Boiler Plant Turndown vs. Load